DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Prep for Transform Your Map Data quiz, to be taken during any 2-hour period by Sun Oct 29th 9pm on [Moodle](https://moodle.trincoll.edu).

 ### Wed Oct 25
-- Review questions posed by community partners and existing data sources
+- Be aware of [HODV Chapter 8: Table Your Data](https://handsondataviz.org/table.html), especially the [interactive Datawrapper Table with Sparklines](https://handsondataviz.org/table-datawrapper.html), if needed later this semester
-- Assign Build 3: Explore Data Patterns for Partner Progress Reports.
-Work in randomly assigned pairs to discuss your ideas and data methods, but each person must label their work to earn credit.
-Before leaving class, insert links to your co-authored Google Docs, shared so that *anyone can comment*, and finish by **Fri Oct 27th 1pm**, worth 5 points
+- Assign [Build 3: Propose Data Story Ideas](https://docs.google.com/document/d/1oKg0EjG3IDU4JDQmo19Ed3X1lgEPnvWlE-ddcSVpAG8/edit) for Partner Progress Reports. - Review questions posed by community partners and existing data sources.
+Work in randomly assigned pairs on a designated question, just for this assignment, *not* necessarily your final project. *Before leaving class*, insert links to your co-authored Google Docs, shared so that *anyone can comment*, and finish by **Sat Oct 28th 5pm**, worth 5 points.

 ### Mon Oct 30
 - Before class: create a free account on [Github](https://github.com).
 Use a relatively short or simple username that you may wish to share professionally in the future.
 Note: New GitHub accounts may require 2-factor authentication.